John Gotti: Early life

-Gotti was born in the Bronx borough of New York City, on October 27, 1940.
-He was the fifth of the 13 children (two had died at birth) of John Joseph Gotti Sr. and Philomena "Fannie" DeCarlo.
-His parents were born in New York City, but it is presumed that his grandparents were from San Giuseppe Vesuviano, in the province of Naples, Italy, because his parents were married and lived there for some time.
-Gotti was one of five brothers who became made men in the Gambino crime family: Eugene "Gene" Gotti was initiated before John due to the latter's incarceration, Peter Gotti was initiated under John's leadership in 1988, and Richard V. Gotti was identified as a caporegime (made member who heads a "crew" of soldiers and has major social status) by 2002.
+John Gotti was born in the Bronx borough of New York City on October 27, 1940.
+He was the fifth of the thirteen children (two had died at birth) of John Joseph Gotti Sr. and Philomena "Fannie" DeCarlo.
+Both of Gotti's parents were born in New York, but it is presumed that his grandparents were from San Giuseppe Vesuviano, in the Naples province of Southern Italy, because his parents were married and lived there for some time.

+Gotti was one of five brothers who became made men in the Gambino crime family: Eugene "Gene" Gotti was initiated before John due to the latter's incarceration, Peter Gotti was initiated under John's leadership in 1988 and Richard V. Gotti was identified as a caporegime (captain, or head of a "crew") by 2002.
 The fifth, Vincent, was initiated in 2002.

-By the age of 12, the Gottis settled in East New York, Brooklyn, where he grew up in poverty alongside his brothers.
+By the time he reached the age of 12, John Gotti's family settled in East New York, Brooklyn, where he grew up in poverty alongside his brothers.
 His father worked irregularly as a day laborer.
 As an adult, Gotti came to resent his father for being unable to provide for his family.
-In school, he had a history of truancy and bullying other students, and ultimately dropped out of Franklin K. Lane High School at the age of 16.
+In school he had a history of truancy and bullying other students, and ultimately dropped out of Franklin K. Lane High School at the age of 16.

-Gotti was involved in street gangs associated with New York City mafiosi from the age of 12.
-When he was 14, he was attempting to steal a cement mixer from a construction site when it fell, crushing his toes; this injury left him with a permanent limp.
-After leaving school, he devoted himself to working with the Mafia-associated Fulton-Rockaway Boys gang, where he met and befriended fellow future Gambino mobsters Angelo Ruggiero and Wilfred "Willie Boy" Johnson.
+Gotti was involved in street gangs associated with New York mafiosi from the age of 12.
+When he was aged 14, he was attempting to steal a cement mixer from a construction site when it fell, crushing his toes; this injury left him with a permanent limp.
+After leaving school, Gotti devoted himself to working with the mob-associated Fulton-Rockaway Boys gang, where he met and befriended fellow future Gambino mobsters Angelo Ruggiero and Wilfred "Willie Boy" Johnson.

 Gotti met his future wife, Victoria DiGiorgio, who was of half-Italian and half-Russian descent, at a bar in 1958.
 The couple were married on March 6, 1962.
-According to FBI documents, DiGiorgio was married previously and had one child by the previous marriage.
-They had five children: Angela, Victoria, John Jr., Frank (d.
+According to FBI documents, DiGiorgio was married previously and had one child by that marriage.
+Gotti and his wife had five children: Angela, Victoria, John Jr., Frank (d.
 1980) and Peter.
 Gotti attempted to work legitimately in 1962 as a presser in a coat factory and as an assistant truck driver.
 However, he could not stay crime-free and, by 1966, had been jailed twice.